 The titles below start off in a roughly chronological order, and I’ve selected ten with a book club in mind but there’s no need to follow this structure.
 Should reading IN the Icelandic landscape appeal to you, then please get in touch.
-The possibilities are many and various for small groups seeking what we do best: interesting specially tailored journeys around a theme.
+The possibilities are many and various for small groups seeking what we do best: interesting specially tailored journeys around a theme or festival

 Iceland’s literary background

 Although settled around 870AD, Iceland remained a mainly oral society and before writing became established, it does seem to be the case that trained storytellers were in existence.
 Early documented works did not appear until after Iceland adopted Christianity and to begin with literary writing was in the form of poetry or Eddas.
 In 1125, Ari the Learned wrote the earliest historical work entitled Islendingabok or The Book of Icelanders, and also in existence at around this time was Landnamabok, the Book of Settlements which details the settlement of Iceland.
 By the late 14th century, the stories of the feuds and battles of the ‘Saga Age’ that had mainly taken place between 930 and 1030 had been recorded in manuscript form.